 We can do better

 This literary binary is vague in that it leads people to believe that authors should strive toward one level of success, and their work either makes the cut or it doesn’t.
-Novels such as Frankenstein, Dracula, and the Sherlock Holmes series are considered classics rather than their more specific titles of science fiction, horror, and crime, respectively, because people generally acknowledge their quality.
+Novels such as Frankenstein, Dracula, and the Sherlock Holmes series are considered classics rather than their more specific categories of science fiction, horror, and crime, respectively, because readers acknowledge their quality.
 The implication of this philosophy is that a story must rise above the conventions of its genre to be deemed worthy of the honorary title “literature.”

 Fortunately, there’s hope for evolution among the literati.